Head Coach Marty Murray

 Murray was drafted by the Calgary Flames in the 1993 NHL Entry Draft and went on to play 261 games in the NHL with the Calgary Flames, Philadelphia Flyers, Carolina Hurrincanes, and the LA Kings.
 He scored 31 goals and 73 points during his NHL career.
 Marty also played 420 games in the American Hockey League compiling 382 points.
 In 2000-01, Murray captained the Saint John Flames to a Calder Cup Championship.
 He also spent four seasons playing in Europe (Austria, Germany, and Switzerland) and was selected to play in four Spengler Cup tournaments representing Team Canada winning 3 Gold Medals.

-Over his four full seasons behind the Tauros' bench the Tauros are 122-99-19 and 18 players have moved on to the NCAA Division I ranks.
+Over his four full seasons behind the Tauros' bench the Tauros are 160-117-26 and 24 players have moved on to the NCAA Division I ranks.
 The Tauros have qualified for the playoffs in each of Murray's full seasons as head coach.
-Last season Murray was selected to coach the NAHL Selects All-Star Team at the the NAHL Top Prospects Tournament.
-Murray was named 2014-15 NAHL Central Coach of the Year and the 2015-16 NAHL Central General Manager of the Year.
+Last season Murray was selected to coach the NAHL Central All-Star Team at the the NAHL Top Prospects Tournament.
+Murray was named 2014-15 NAHL Central Coach of the Year and both the 2015-16 and 2016-17 NAHL Central General Manager of the Year.

 Goaltending Coach Wyatt Waselenchuk